jchow97/ssbm_competitive_tool/README.md

 members to evaluate player performance and use the data to formulate their own player rankings.

 ## User stories:
-- As a user, I want to be able to create a 32-player tournament bracket based on player rankings.
+- As a user, I want to be able to create an 8-player tournament bracket.
+- As a user, I want to be able to progress through the tournament bracket.
 - As a user, I want to be able to add a new player to the player database.
-- As a user, I want to be able to view the head-to-head statistics of two players.
+- As a user, I want to be able to view the player database, with basic statistics.
+- As a user, I want to be able to search for a player in the database, and retrieve statistics.
-- As a user, I want to be able to view the ranking of 32 players based on their performances in the past year.
+- As a user, I want to be able to see tournament results reflected in the player database (not 100% working as intended yet).